hhelo/Insults/README.md

 Contributing
 ============

-1. Edit the files in [src/](src/).
-Add it to both insults.txt and insults.json
+1. Add your insult(s) to [insults.txt](https://github.com/TheUnknownOne/Insults/edit/master/src/insults.txt) (click to fork the repository and open an editor).
-2. If it's your first time, add your name to [CONTRIBUTORS](CONTRIBUTORS).
+2. If it's your first time, add your name to [CONTRIBUTORS](https://github.com/TheUnknownOne/Insults/edit/master/CONTRIBUTORS).
 3. Send a pull request!
+(Go to "Pull Request" in your fork and click on "New Pull Request")

 Conventions
 ===========